OpenVidu/openvidu.io-docs/docs/releases/index.md

 ##### First version of scalability

-Finally OpenVidu brings the possibility of deploying a cluster with multiple media server instances.
-OpenVidu Pro will distribute your sessions among all available media servers based on their current load.
+Finally OpenVidu brings the possibility of deploying a cluster with multiple Media Nodes.
+OpenVidu Pro will distribute your sessions among all available Media Nodes based on their current load.
 Take a look to the official OpenVidu Pro tier documentation to learn more: [Scalability](https://openvidu.io/docs/openvidu-pro/scalability){:target="_blank"}

 <br>